openid/openid4vp_ble/main.md

    * "-->" Read by wallet
    * "<--" Write by wallet

 1. Verifier and the Wallet establish the connection.
 This specification defines two mechanisms to do so: A QR code displayed by the Verifier and BLE Advertisement initiated by the Verifier.
-The Wallet obtains the advertisment data, including the Verifier's ephemeral key, using one of those messages.
+The Wallet obtains the advertisement data, including the Verifier's ephemeral key, using one of those messages.
 It then creates its own ephemeral key and derives the session secret key as defined in (#encryption).
 2. The Wallet sends its identification information to the Verifier, which also derives the session secret key as defined in (#encryption).
 All sub-sequent communication is encrypted using this session key.
 3. The Wallet reads the Presentation Request from the Verifier.
 4. The Wallet authenticates the user and obtains consent to share the Credential(s) with the Verifier.